 ”He lives near the city center.”
 Jami replied, still insecure over Ivo’s state of mind towards himself. ”I think his last name was Kuusisto…” Jami continued observing Ivo’s stern look that seemed to force the honest answers from him. ”I think he sold insurance… And no, not after that last text, I didn’t reply to him… And he has another appointment in a couple of weeks… I can assure you that I have no interest in him!”

 ”I don’t want you to see that man again.”
 Ivo said observing him. ”Not even as your customer.”

 ”O-okay…” Jami replied, nodded and took almost a careful sip of his wine. ”I guess I could transfer his appointment to Susa…” He thought out loud and Ivo nodded.

-”I think he should find himself entirely new place to fix his hair in.”
+”I think he should find an entirely new place to fix his hair.”
 Ivo replied coldly. ”I assume that… when you had sex… ” He started and took a pause to control his anger. ”Since you don’t remember… He fucked you?”
 Jami nodded and Ivo gritted his teeth. ”And let me guess, in the morning he was feeling alright?

 ”At least better than I was…” Jami replied meekly.
 Ivo took a sip of his glass, and nodded stiffly before muttering something in Russian.

 ”What?”
 Jami dared to ask.